Currency: Euro (EUR)

 - Casino Schenefeld

 Germany has given the world a generation of elite poker players who compete in the biggest buy-in tournaments around the world.
 That might make one believe that the country provides fertile legal ground for poker – like, for example, Malta.
-The case is not that unfortunately.
+Unfortunately this is not the case.

-With the exception of one state, online poker is not legal.
-You can find brick-and-mortar casinos across the country – however, not that many.
-The World Casino Directory puts the number to around 80, which is not a great rate for a country of over 80 million people.
+The World Casino Directory puts the number of land casinos in the country to around 80, which is not a great rate for a country of over 80 million people.
 The website also mentions that most maintain a strict dress code for entrance.

 Please note, however, that one of the biggest gambling centers of Europe, Rozvadov in the Czech Republic is located only a few miles from the German border.
-This – and the easy border crossing thanks to both countries being in the Schengen Area – allows German players easy access to the Kings Casino which is a key element in the German poker culture.
-So much so that partypoker LIVE MILLIONS Germany was actually held in Rozvadov.
+This – and the easy border crossing thanks to both countries being in the Schengen Area – allows German players easy access to the Kings Resort Casino which is a key element in the German poker culture.
+So much so that partypoker LIVE MILLIONS Germany, WPT Germany, and the German Poker Days were actually held in Rozvadov.

 Famous German Poker Players